 Aneu's restaurant and catering facilities literally surround the Yang's Market site on Lancaster Avenue in Berwyn.
 Chae Yang says the new shop will not be called Yang's Market.

 Mr. Yang was seriously injured in the attack and has virtually lost his sight in one eye, making it impossible for him to drive to pick up produce for his store.
 Yang, who immigrated with his daughter from Korea nearly 40 years ago, had continued to work at the market following two eye surgeries.
-The Yang family had previously announced plans to sell the market to long-time employee Mark Morroney.

 In April Morroney told TE Patch there were some financial details around the lease of the building that might keep that deal from closing.